delucianina/FlavorWave/README.md

 .
 Adonis Zepeda
 .
 Rita Aponte

-## Questions

-If you have any questions feel free to reach out to us:

--
--
--
--

 Thank you for using FlavorWave!
 We hope you enjoy managing your recipes with our application.